Legislation on communication

 - Using the emblem of the European Union and the “Funded by the European Union” or “Co-funded by the European Union” statement, placed next to the emblem and spelled out in full, when carrying out visibility, transparency and communication activities

-Member States and managing authorities are responsible for:
+Member States are responsible for:

 Project beneficiaries are responsible for:

 - Acknowledging support on the beneficiary’s official website and on social media site with a short description of the operation, including its aims and results, and highlighting the financial support from the Union.

 - Displaying a poster of a minimum size A3 or equivalent electronic display at a location clearly visible to the public with information about the operation and support.

 - Setting-up durable plaques or billboards on infrastructure project site when the total cost exceeds EUR 500 000 (ERDF and CF) and EUR 100 000 (ESF+, JTF, EMFF, ISF, AMIF, BMVI, Interreg).

 - Organising a communication event or activity for operations of strategic importance and operations exceeding EUR 10 000 000 and in case of Interreg, EUR 5 000 000.
 The Commission and the managing authority ought to be informed about the communication event or activity well in advance.

 - In case the beneficiary does not comply with visibility, transparency and communication obligations, the managing authority shall apply measures, taking into account the principle of proportionality, by cancelling up to 3% of the support to the operation.
 For Interreg, the managing authority shall cancel up to 2% of the support.